medic/cht-docs/content/en/apps/reference/forms/app.md

 | `context.person` | Boolean determining if the form can be seen in the Action list for a person's profile.
 This is still subject to the `expression`. | no |
 | `context.place` | Boolean determining if the form can be seen in the Action list for a person's profile.
 This is still subject to the `expression`. | no |
 | `context.expression` | A JavaScript expression which is evaluated when a contact profile or the reports tab is viewed.
 If the expression evaluates to true, the form will be listed as an available action.
 The inputs `contact`, `user`, and `summary` are available.
 By default, forms are not shown on the reports tab, use `"expression": "!contact"` to show the form on the Reports tab since there is no contact for this scenario. | no |

-## Uploading Binary Attachments

-Forms can include arbitrary binary data which is submitted and included in the doc as an attachment.
-If this is an image type it'll then be displayed inline in the report UI.

-To mark an element as having binary data add an extra column in the XLSForm called `instance::type` and specify `binary` in the element's row.

 ### Code sample